-- describe imaging theory, techniques, analysis & applications
+- describe imaging theory, techniques, analysis and applications

-- discuss how imaging is used to investigate both normal & abnormal processes & functions (clinically and in research)
+- discuss how imaging is used to investigate both normal and abnormal processes and functions (clinically and in research)

-- design methodologically sound & practical research which uses neuroimaging
+- design methodologically sound and practical research which uses neuroimaging

-- analyse results & use statistics relevant to & derived from neuroimaging
+- analyse results and use statistics relevant to and derived from neuroimaging

-- integrate health & safety regulations, & legislation, into the planning & execution of research which uses neuroimaging
+- integrate health and safety regulations, and legislation, into the planning and execution of research which uses neuroimaging

 - envision the translation from basic neuroimaging research to the clinical arena

-- critically appraise existing research which uses neuroimaging, demonstrating awareness of reproducibility, reliability of techniques, & sources of bias, both in research & clinically
+- critically appraise existing research which uses neuroimaging, demonstrating awareness of reproducibility, reliability of techniques, and sources of bias, both in research and clinically

-- be innovative in the discussion & presentation of work to peers
+- be innovative in the discussion and presentation of work to peers

-- formulate suitable grant & research proposals which incorporate neuroimaging
+- formulate suitable grant and research proposals which incorporate neuroimaging

 - produce publishable research summaries

-- demonstrate good practice in research communication & collaboration, including modern online methods
+- demonstrate good practice in research communication and collaboration, including modern online methods

 - engage with new developments building upon your neuroimaging knowledge